mempko/firestr/src/README.md

 slb
 -------------------------------------------------------------------

-Lua and the SLB Lua binding library written by Jose L. Hidalgo Valiño
+The SLB Lua binding library written by Jose L. Hidalgo Valiño.
+Also contains Lua 5.2 which is available at [lua.org](http://www.lua.org).